massa-kj/aws-tools/README.md

 # AWS Utilities

-Scripts and cheat sheets for AWS work.
+Scripts and cheat sheets for my AWS work.
 A unified command-line interface for managing multiple AWS services with a clean, modular architecture.

 ## Features